 Join the virtual event to learn about Best Practices for Detecting and Mitigating Advanced Persistent Threats from Mandiant and Anomali.
 This virtual event will bring the community together to discuss threat intelligence challenges, requirements, and best practices.

 Who Should Attend

-This session is intended for both CXO and Sr. Technical Staff.
-Attendees can anticipate walking away with recommendations for their teams and tangible information to research within their own environments.
+This session is intended for both CXO and senior technical staff.
+Attendees can anticipate walking away with recommendations for their teams and tangible information to research within their environments.